noemaireamiot/react-selected-text-menu/README.md

 `npm install --save react-selected-text-menu`

 ## Introduction
-Search words or expressions directly on your favorite website.
+Search words or expressions that you selected directly on your favorite website.

 ![](resources/reactSelectedText.gif)
 ## How it works